-- The total amount a person can transfer to a retirement phase pension is still limited to the transfer balance cap (currently $1.6 million).
+- The total amount a person can transfer to a retirement phase pension is still limited to the Transfer Balance Cap.